zencart/documentation/content/user/payment/paypal.md

 Meanwhile, between steps 2 and 3 above, PayPal's™ server does this:

-1. Paypal's™ server sends a request to your website...which is waiting and listening for connections from PayPal™ to the `ipn_main_handler.php` page.
+1. PayPal's™ server sends a request to your website...which is waiting and listening for connections from PayPal™ to the `ipn_main_handler.php` page.
 2. Your server sits waiting and listening for hits to ipn_handler.php.
 3. When your server receives a request, it attempts to validate and be sure that the PayPal™ data provided matches the order details for which it is intended.
 4. If validation passes, the customer's order is released, and it lets the PayPal™ server know that you received their confirmation.
 This handshaking happens via CURL on port 443, and requires that your server be configured for modern TLS communication to https URLs.